-The guaranty agreements with TERI require holders and the servicers of the trust student loans to follow specified procedures to ensure that the trust student loans are properly originated and serviced.
-Failure to follow these specified procedures may result in TERI's refusal to make guaranty payments with respect to the trust student loans.
-Loss of any guaranty payments could adversely affect the amount of revenues and the trust's ability to pay principal and interest on the notes.
-The sellers and the servicers have agreed to perform origination and servicing procedures in accordance with the specified procedures.
+The guaranty agreements with TERI require originators and the servicers of the trust student loans to follow specified procedures to ensure that the trust student loans are properly originated and serviced.
+Failure to follow these specified procedures may result in TERI's not being required to make guaranty payments with respect to the trust student loans.
+Loss of entitlement to receive any guaranty payments could adversely affect the amount of revenues and the trust's ability to pay principal and interest on the notes.
+The sellers and the servicers have agreed to perform origination and servicing procedures in accordance with the specified procedures in accordance with program requirements.
 Upon a material breach of the specified procedures, the sellers and the servicers are obligated to purchase the trust student loans affected by the breach and/or to indemnify for losses incurred.